nehadevaraj/IOT653U-001-002/ReadMe.md

 - **Event‑hours** → per hour×day cell, I sum planned duration overlapping that hour within the horizon.
 - **Commute‑risk** → event‑hours during Mon–Fri 07–10 and 16–19 divided by available commute hours in the horizon.

-> When validity periods are missing, a status may still apply “now”; the cells treat the snapshot as active over a short default window.
+> When validity periods are missing, a status may still apply “now”.
+The cells treat the snapshot as active over a short default window.

 ---